demianmnave/CML/README.md

 ## Using the CML

-Currently, CML2 does not have a `make install` option.
+Currently, CML does not have a `make install` option.
 As it is header-only, it is simple enough to copy the `cml` header directory into your project, and setup your build to reference it.

 ## Running Tests